 4. meet with them

 Oftentimes you can schedule a little meet and greet before the baby comes to meet the possible pediatrician.
-You will be asked to choose one before you leave the hospital in many cases.
-Otherwise feel them out at that first appointment.
+You will likly be asked to choose a pediatrician before you leave the hospital.
+If you can’t meet them ahead of time, feel them out at that first appointment.
 If you’re not happy, switch.
 We liked our first pediatrician ok, but then we met another doctor when we had my daughter’s tongue tie clipped.
-She has facts, cited studies, all things that sang to our hearts.
+She had facts, cited studies, all things that sang to our hearts.
 She is also gray-haired and wears socks with sandals and reminds us of a grandmother, all things we loved!
 So we called and switched doctors simply because we liked her more.

 5. consider gender